obokhove/wetropolis20162020/topodrawings/README.md

 # Topography design files 2016, 2017-NFM and 2018
 There are currently design files for the topography of:
 - the Augusts-2016 version, marked 072016, 082018 or aug2016feb2017; see also https://workbench.grabcad.com/workbench/projects/gcei8hHYFSUXwaASLHjilw8E6iDf7C9ZUmoHGAatrqLrAw#/space/gcf4_vN_mYK2yRwa0arz6j4A81RaqXddtcK87DFA_a6ZFi
-- the 2017 Natural Flood Management (NFM), marked 2018NFM; see also: pending grabcad link
+- the 2017 Natural Flood Management (NFM), marked 2018NFM; see also: https://workbench.grabcad.com/workbench/projects/gciPLkWlkyCXN4i54EdjmGzpnj2zUENcm5J4qKWmBu20Tf#/space/gcgQzXWX_8nO0UcbOXPENGqIfym4UkOxzeytYorVa4fvam
 - the 2018 Natural Flood Management (NFM), marked 2018NFM; see also: https://workbench.grabcad.com/workbench/projects/gccv9PkptEUUEtIWc2rthwbslBnbWa_9fVAP7_x9OyM65N#/space/gcfyVvpUlCXqbERGN_G_32OVSR9Fp0eAwLUHNTcT6Vwk0D

 The procedure to use these in autocad and set up the routing is explained in under the grabcad links above.